juselius/uit-inf-3910-s19.github.io/index.md

 * Transpiling F# to JavaScript and writing client-server HTML5 applications in F#
 * Functional programming techniques in C#

+## Recommended prerequisites

+Bachelor in computer science (or similar) is recommended, although not required.
+The course is independent of the rest of the computer science curriculum, but familiarity with programming languages and techniques is required.

 ## Staff